What you need to know to support learners and staff

 This means there is a high probability that within your organisation, staff and learners will be impacted.

-Ensure you have the vital knowledge to appropriately recognise, support and address menopause symptoms in the learning and working environment!
+Ensure you have the vital knowledge to appropriately support students and staff experiencing menopause effects in the learning and working environment!

 We encourage you to share this session with colleagues and friends.